lauosgom/MLZoomcamp-2023/week_1/README.md

 ## Notes

 ### 1. Setting the Virtual Machine with Amazon EC2
-I created an Ubuntu EC2 instance and downoaded the key (.pem file) in the ~/.ssh folder
+I created an Ubuntu EC2 instance and downloaded the key (.pem file) in the ~/.ssh folder

 Then, tried to connect to the instance through the terminal with the following command: